marko-js/templating-benchmarks/README.md

 ## Adding a New Template Engine

-To register a new templating engine, simple create a new module under the `engines` directory and it will automatically be loaded.
+To register a new templating engine, simply create a new module under the `engines` directory and it will automatically be loaded.
 See existing engine modules for supported methods and properties.

 Pull Requests welcome!